Siteseen Logo

 Rhea for kids

 Discover the myths surrounding Rhea, the Titan goddess of fertility and the mother of gods.
 The Titans were members of a mythological race of giants who ruled the Earth until overthrown by Zeus and the Olympian gods during the battle of the gods called the Titanomachy.
 Rhea was the daughter of Gaia (Earth) and Uranus (Heaven) from the very first dynasty of ancient Greek gods.
 She was introduced into Greece by its first colonists from Phrygia, in Asia Minor, in which country she was worshipped under the name of Cybele.
-Additional facts and information about the mythology of individual Greek gods and goddesses can be accessed via the following links:

 Who was Rhea?